Frequently Asked Questions

 -

 Yes, paid parking is available on campus.
 The garage entrance is located off Stony Island Ave. between the Forum building and Home Court (6121 S. Stony Island Ave.).
-Learn about getting to the Center.

 Accessibility